 10. Double check your double check.

 It's always a good idea to check over everything one more time before you set your ad in motion.
 Is everything spelled correctly?
 You'll miss out on keyword searches if you typo one of them.
 Did you make sure to manually control the budget?
 You could end up broke tomorrow if you didn't.
 When you're sure you did everything correctly, then take a deep breath and launch.

 Beyond setting everything up correctly, you'll also want to A/B test your results often.
-Change headlines, introduce new features, focus on different benefits—and then take note of the number of conversions.
-There is always a way to make your ad perform better.
+Change headlines, introduce new features, focus on different benefits -- and then take note of the number of conversions.
+There's always a way to make your ad perform better.